xresco/Android-Agile-Boiler-Plate/README.md

 ### Code Quality and Style Tools

-1- [CheckStyle:](http://checkstyle.sourceforge.net/) We are using checkstyle to insure that the code follows our Android coding styles and standards.
+1- [CheckStyle:](http://checkstyle.sourceforge.net/) We are using Checkstyle to insure that the code follows our Android coding style and standards.

 The rules we enforce are as the following:
 - **Imports rules:** which prevents redundant and star imports
 - **Naming:** sets the rules for naming packages, classes, attributes, parameter, local variables, and types.
 - **White Space rules:** sets specific rules for white spaces.
-Things like: nothing can follow a semi-column ';', defining the rules for the white space allowed before the left curly brace '{' and after the right curcly brace '}', 1 white space after a comma ',' ....
+Things like: nothing can follow a semi-column ';', defining the rules for the white space allowed before the left curly brace '{' and after the right curly brace '}', 1 white space after a comma ',' ....
 - **General code styles rules:** deals with things like: preventing empty catch, modifiers order (public, static, final, volatile ..)

-To run the checkstyle, first you should install check style on your device or CI server using the following command
+To run Checkstyle, first you should install the tool on your device or CI server using the following command

 ```
 brew install checkstyle